The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 \item For every pair of distinct vertices $u,v\in V(H)$ and for every $\cJ^*\in \{\cJ_0,\cJ_1,\cJ_2\}$ the following hold.
 The number of $P\in\bigcup_{s\in \cJ^*}\SpecPaths_s$ for which $u\not\in\imA(s)$ and $v\in \{\phi^\mathbf{A}_s(\leftpath_0(P)),\phi^\mathbf{A}_s(\rightpath_0(P))\}$ is equal to \begin{enumerate}[label=\abc] \item $2(1\pm \frac{\gamcore}2) \sigmKJ(\deltnonspanning+10\sigmKJ) |\cJ_0|$, if $\cJ^*=\cJ_0$, \item $2(1\pm \frac{\gamcore}2) \sigmJjedna(\deltnonspanning+10\sigmJjedna)|\cJ_1|$, if $\cJ^*=\cJ_1$, \item $2(1\pm \frac{\gamcore}2) \sigmKJ(\deltnonspanning+6\sigmKJ) |\cJ_2|$, if $\cJ^*=\cJ_2$. \end{enumerate} If $u,u',v$ are distinct vertices of $V(H)$, the number of $P\in\bigcup_{s\in\cJ_0}\SpecPaths_s$ for which $u,u'\not\in\imA(s)$ and $v\in\{\phi^\mathbf{A}_s(\leftpath_0(P)),\phi^\mathbf{A}_s(\rightpath_0(P))\}$ is equal to \begin{enumerate}[label=\abc,start=4] \item $2(1\pm \frac{\gamcore}2) \sigmKJ(\deltnonspanning+10\sigmKJ)^2 |\cJ_0|$. \end{enumerate}

 \item For every two distinct vertices $v_1,v_2\in V(H)$ we have that the number of $P\in\bigcup_{s\in \cJ}\SpecPaths_s$ for which $\{v_1,v_2\}= \{\phi^\mathbf{A}_s(\leftpath_0(P)),\phi^\mathbf{A}_s(\rightpath_0(P))\}$ is at most $n^{0.3}$. \end{enumerate} \end{lemma} The proof of this lemma, which we give in Section~\ref{sec:StageA}, relies on the analysis of the randomised algorithm \PackingProcess, which was introduced in~\cite{DegPack} and was also one of the key components in~\cite{ABCT:PackingManyLeaves}.
 We use the main technical result of~\cite{DegPack} as a black box to pack the graphs $(G_s)_{s\in\cG\setminus(\cK\cup\cJ)}$, after which the remaining edges still form a quasirandom graph.
-Unfortunately, we cannot use the results of~\cite{DegPack} as a black box to pack the remaining graphs, all of which have at most $(1-\deltnonspanning)n$ vertices.
+Unfortunately, we cannot use the results of~\cite{DegPack} as a black box to pack the remaining graphs $(G_s^\spadesuit)_{s\in\cK}\cup (G_s^\parallel)_{s\in\cJ}$, all of which have at most $(1-\deltnonspanning)n$ vertices.
 The reason is that, in addition to providing the packing of the family $(G_s^\spadesuit)_{s\in\cK}\cup (G_s^\parallel)_{s\in\cJ}$ we also need to ensure various quasirandomness properties listed in~\ref{A:megaquasirandomness1}--\ref{A:PathsNotSquashed}.
-Note that the density $\dStageA$ of the leftover graph of this stage satisfies
+Note that the density $\dStageA$ of the leftover graph $\HStageA$ of this stage satisfies

-We now turn to Stage~B. By suitably embedding the reserved odd vertices $\bigcup_{s\in\cK}\SpecLeaves_s$ we shall ensure that the degrees of vertices of the leftover graph of this stage have parities suitable for the remaining stages of our packing process.
+We now turn to Stage~B. By suitably embedding the reserved vertices $\bigcup_{s\in\cK}\SpecLeaves_s$ of odd degree, we shall ensure that the vertex degrees in the leftover graph of this stage have parities suitable for the remaining stages of our packing process.
 Let us provide more details on this now.
 Suppose that $v\in V(H)$ is an arbitrary vertex.
 After Stage~A, there are $\deg_{\HStageA}(v)$ edges incident to~$v$ which are available for the remaining stages.
 We know that once the packing is completed, all these edges will be used (by our assumptions on equalities from Section~\ref{ssec:IneqEqual}).
 These host graph edges will be used to accommodate guest graph edges of the following types.

 \begin{enumerate}[label={[et\arabic*]}] \item Edges of the type $xy\in E(G_s)$, where $y\in\SpecLeaves_s$, $x\in \NBH_{G_s}(y)$, $\phi^\mathbf{A}_s(x)=v$ and $s\in\cK$.
 The number of such edges is equal to